jheinnic/consequent/README.md

 ### find( type, criteria )
 Finds an actor of `type` matching the `criteria` provided that a search adapter has been supplied capable of doing so.

+### mapEvents( actorType, actorId, events )
+Takes events produced by another actor and rewrites them to a new event store.
+The intended use case for this is for read models that need access to a broad range of events that would be prohibitively expensive or difficult to acquire at read time via `eventSpecifications`.

 ## Actor
-Consequent will load actor modules ending with `_actor.js` from an `./actors` path .
+Consequent will load actor modules ending with `_actor.js` from an `./actors` path.
 This location can be changed during initialization.
 The actor module's function should return a hash with the expected structure which includes the following properties:

  * `actor` - metadata and configuration properties
  * `state` - default state hash or a factory to initialize the actor instance